Incorporated Business Definition

 • You sign business contracts (like vendor contracts)

 If you would like to form an LLC or a corporation, we can help.
-With our streamlined business formation service, it can take mere minutes to prepare and file your paperwork.
+With our streamlined business formation plans, it can take mere minutes to prepare and file your paperwork.
 All you need to do is answer a few questions, select the appropriate service, and pay the modest fee (plus the state filing fee).
-More than 500,000 businesses have used our services to help set their business up for success.
+More than 700,000 businesses have used our services to help set their business up for success.
 We’d love to be part of your success story, too.

 How Do I Incorporate My Business?